EECS16A, Designing Information Devices and Systems I

 Grade Breakdown

-We know that your grade is important to you, and we take it seriously.
 Roughly speaking, if you’re in the top 3/4 of your cohorts’ performance level this semester, you can count on a B- or above.
 If you are in the top 1/3 of your cohorts’ performance level, you can count on an A- or above.

 Exam Clobber Policy

-To give students a ‘second chance’, we provide you with the opportunity to clobber a midterm.
-To take advantage of this opportunity, you must redo the midterm that is to be clobbered.
-Without the midterm redo submitted by the deadline that the teaching staff will announce, you will not qualify for the clobber.
+We trust that you will take ownership of, and invest in, your learning, and maintain a sustained, consistent, and efficient effort to succeed.
+But we know that “life happens” sometimes.
+The clobber policy aims to mitigate such circumstances.
+To take advantage of this opportunity, you must redo the exam that is to be clobbered.
+Without the exam redo submitted by the deadline that the teaching staff will announce, you will not qualify for the clobber.

-So, if you receive a MT2 score that is 1.5 σ_2 above the mean of MT2, you’ll get—as your clobber score for MT1—0.85*1.5 σ_1 above the mean of MT1.
-Here, σ_1 and σ_2 denote the standard deviations of MT1 and MT2, respectively.
+clobbered exam score = max(original exam score, your z-score on subsequent exam * the standard deviation of the subsequent exam + mean of original exam) So, if you receive an Exam 2 score that is 1.5 σ2 above the mean of Exam 2, you’ll get—as your clobber score for Exam 1—1.5 σ1 above the mean of Exam 1.
+Here, σ1 and σ2 denote the standard deviations of Exam 1 and Exam 2, respectively.

 Homework (HW) Party and Office Hours (OH)